-The past year has been far from ordinary.
+The past two years have been far from ordinary.
 We have all had to learn how to navigate a world with new safety standards and health precautions.
 From mask-wearing to social distancing and new restrictions on some of our favorite activities, the COVID-19 pandemic has drastically altered our daily habits.
-Although we have managed to adjust to these “new normals” for some time now, we have yet to navigate the holiday season during a global pandemic.
+Although we have managed to adjust to these “new normals” for some time now, we now have to navigate another holiday season during a global pandemic.

 General guidelines recommended by the Centers for Disease Control and Prevention (CDC) for COVID-19 are listed below.

-Individuals should stay home and avoid in-person interaction if:
+Whether you have been vaccinated or not, individuals should stay home and avoid in-person interaction if they are:

 - Experiencing symptoms of COVID-19